-The 2008 Countywide Bicycle Plan synthesizes other local and County plans into a comprehensive 20-year cross-County bicycle corridor network and expenditure plan, which includes a planned bicycle network with 48 routes of countywide or intercity significance.
-Currently, VTA is updating the existing Plan.
+The Santa Clara Countywide Bicycle Plan synthesizes other local and County plans into a comprehensive 20 year cross-County bicycle corridor network and expenditure plan.
+The long-range countywide transportation plan and the means by which projects compete for funding and prioritization are documented in Valley Transportation Plan (VTP) 2040.
+VTA adopted the Santa Clara Countywide Bicycle Plan in 2008, which includes a planned bicycle network with 16 routes of countywide or intercity significance.
+This plan is under update by the VTA, with an anticipated completion date of late 2017.